KeYProject/key-docs/docs/UsingKeyBook.md

 of object states in KeY.

-In the context of object-oriented programming, the set of all objects---including their internal state---is often referred to as the \emph{heap}.
+In the context of object-oriented programming, the set of all objects---including their internal state---is often referred to as the *heap*.
 This is an implicit data structure, in so far as it cannot be directly accessed by the programmer.
 Instead, it is implicitly given via the creation and manipulation of individual objects.
 However, in KeY's dynamic logic, the heap is an explicit